QuentinNivon/VBPMN/README_CADP_UPDATE.txt

 1) Check the version of CADP installed on your computer using the ``cadp_lib'' command.

 2) Go to the ``vbpmn_transformation/src/main/java/fr/inria/convecs/optimus/py_to_java/cadp_compliance''
-folder (accessible from the current folder).
+   directory (accessible from the current directory).

-3) In the current directory, create a new folder whose name is the version name returned by the ``cadp_lib'' command executed in step 1 without the dash symbol and preceded by an underscore (e.g., ``_2023k'', or ``_2024a'').
+3) In this directory, create a new folder whose name is the version name returned by the ``cadp_lib'' command executed in step 1 without the dash symbol and preceded by an underscore (e.g., ``_2023k'', or ``_2024a'').

-4) Copy all the files of the most recent folder (such as ``_2023k'' or ``_2024a'') inside your new folder and resolve all the packages names problems of the copied classes (switch imports to the newly created package).
+4) Copy all the files of the most recent folder (such as ``_2023k'' or ``_2024a'') inside your new folder and resolve all the packages names issues for the copied classes (switch imports to the newly created package).

 5) Find your CADP version on the ``https://cadp.inria.fr/changes.html'' webpage and check the ``HISTORY file item'' column.